Skip to main content

 UNESCO World Heritage Designation (1978)

-Yellowstone became one of the first UNESCO World Heritage Sites in 1978, recognised for exceptional natural phenomena including the world's greatest geothermal feature concentration and outstanding ecosystems supporting megafauna populations.
+Yellowstone became one of the first UNESCO World Heritage Sites in 1978, recognized for exceptional natural phenomena including the world's greatest geothermal feature concentration and outstanding ecosystems supporting megafauna populations.
 This international recognition highlighted the park's global significance for nature conservation.

 Wolf Reintroduction and Ecosystem Restoration (1995-present)

-Conservation & Protection
+Conservation

-Current Conservation Status
+Current Status

-Conservation Challenges
+Challenges

 • Climate change affecting snowpack, wildfire patterns, and temperature-sensitive species including cutthroat trout and whitebark pine ecosystems